 - Building and deploying on the same server

-- Building on a build system like AWS CodeBuild and deploying to the cloud with a system like AWS CodeDeploy
+- Building on a CI system like AWS CodeBuild and deploying to the cloud with a CD system like AWS CodeDeploy

 - Building on a CI server and deploying to dedicated servers using Ansible